 Source: Dataset encoded by Greg Mahlknecht.

 The setting of the first submarine cables took place in the second half of the 19th century, notably with the laying of the first successful transatlantic cable in 1866.
-By 1900 a global telegraphic cable network was established, with transpacific connections completed in 1902.
-By 1956 the telegraphic system switched to telephonic cables with the first transatlantic telephone line (TAT-1).
+By 1900, a global telegraphic cable network was established, and transpacific connections were completed in 1902.
+By 1956, the telegraphic system had switched to telephonic cables, and the first transatlantic telephone line had been installed (TAT-1).
 However, since their inception, submarine cables have been facing a bandwidth problem, making transoceanic communication expensive and mostly used for business or government transactions.
 As was the case in the 19th century, submarine cables are laid by ships and thus capital-intensive projects.

 The development of fiber optic transmission technology provided a substantial impetus in setting up a global telecommunication network since it permitted significantly higher bandwidth and less signal degradation.
 Throughput of hundreds of gigabytes of information per second became possible.
 The first transatlantic fiber-optic cable (TAT-8) was laid in 1988.
 Over the years, fiber optic cables were laid worldwide, connecting economies and societies increasingly dependent on telecommunications (see the above map).
 The internet could not have existed otherwise.
 While initial submarine cables were laid on a point-to-point basis, technical advances permitted branching so that one cable could service a sequence of hubs (e.g. Africa and Latin America).